Taketomi Island: Geography

 Taketomi Island is located 4 km south of Ishigaki Island.
 The island has a village in the center.
 The island covers 5.42 km2, and runs 2.7 km east to west and 3.4 km north to south.
 Taketomi is a raised coral atoll.
 The island is circular in shape, and is surrounded by coral reefs.
 Taketomi Island is part of Iriomote-Ishigaki National Park, established in 1972.

 Taketomi is known for its "traditional Okinawan" houses, stone walls, and sandy streets, making it popular with tourists.
 Various rules are in place to prevent the more aesthetically displeasing aspects of modern construction from ruining the beauty of the island, such as replacing hand-packed stone with concrete walls.
 Popular tourist activities include relaxing at the beach, snorkeling, taking an ox-cart ride through the village, and simply walking or biking around the island while enjoying the quaintness of the village and the natural scenery.

-It is recognized by academics that Taketomi's "traditional" landscape is a modern product.
+It is recognized by academics that Taketomi's "traditional" roofs are a modern product.
 Today Taketomi's houses are known for visually appealing red-tiled roofs.
-However, commoners were prohibited from building houses with roof tiles by Ryūkyū on Okinawa until its abolishment.
+However, commoners were prohibited from building houses with roof tiles by Ryūkyū Kingdom on Okinawa until its abolishment.
 The red-roofed house first appeared on Taketomi Island in 1905 and remained a symbol of wealth for decades.
 As late as in 1964, truly traditional thatched houses accounted for 40% of Taketomi's houses.
 Red-tiled roofs spread in parallel with the conservation movement.

 The island is also famous for its beautiful beaches and hoshizuna or hoshisuna, meaning "star-sand", which is composed of the remains of Foraminifera.

 Economy

-The principle industries of Taketomi Island are tourism and the production of sugarcane.
+The principal industries of Taketomi Island are tourism and the production of sugarcane.